Veal vs. Lamb. Which Red Meat is Healthier?

 Like most unprocessed meats, veal and lamb are very low glycemic index foods.

-Veal, once again being more lean, may be the healthier option between these two types of meat for diabetic individuals.
+Once again, being leaner, veal may be the healthier option between these two types of meat for diabetic individuals.

-According to Harvard School of Public Health, to lower the risk of diabetes when cooking meats, it may be better to avoid high-temperature cooking methods including grilling or barbecuing, and instead choose moderate-temperature cooking methods such as stir-frying, sautéing, boiling, or steaming (7).
+According to the Harvard School of Public Health, to lower the risk of diabetes when cooking meats, it may be better to avoid high-temperature cooking methods, including grilling or barbecuing.
+Instead, it is recommended to choose moderate-temperature cooking methods such as stir-frying, sautéing, boiling, or steaming (7).

 Downsides and Risks